- Division of AIDS, Behavioral and Population Sciences – DABP

 - Biobehavioral and Behavioral Processes – BBBP

-Dr. Champoux received her Ph.D. in Psychology from the University of Wisconsin-Madison and received postdoctoral training at the Department of Psychiatry and Behavioral Sciences, Stanford University School of Medicine.
-She then joined the Intramural Research Program at the Laboratory of Comparative Ethology, NICHD, where she maintains a research affiliation.
-Her research focuses on effects of genes and environment on temperament, behavioral development, endocrine, immune, and neurotransmitter outcomes, and parenting in squirrel monkeys and rhesus monkeys.
+Dr. Champoux received her Ph.D. in psychology with a concentration in animal behavior from the University of Wisconsin-Madison, followed by postdoctoral training in the Department of Psychiatry and Behavioral Sciences, Stanford University School of Medicine.
+Prior to joining CSR, she was a staff scientist in the Intramural Research Program at the Laboratory of Comparative Ethology.
+Her research focused on genetic and environmental contributions to temperament, behavioral development, parenting, and endocrine, immune, and neurotransmitter functioning in rhesus and squirrel monkeys.